 The Bottom Line

-We’d like to come up with a single good reason why someone should consider a DT5 or DT7 desk to pair with a LifeSpan treadmill base, but we can’t.
+We’d like to come up with a single good reason why someone should consider a Lifespan desk to pair with a LifeSpan treadmill base, but we can’t.
 The company’s DNA is clearly from the cardio equipment world, and despite being a forerunner in the burgeoning treadmill desk industry, a furniture maker they are not.

-Far superior adjustable-height desks are available from many of the vendors we review on this site.
-Of all those, our favorites by far are the iMovR Omega desks (the manually-adjusted Denali, top-value Olympus, and top-of-the-line Everest), the only ones with built-in SteadyType keyboard trays that create a rock solid desk you can walk at without losing any typing speed or accuracy.
+Far superior adjustable-height desks and treadmill desks are available from many of the vendors we review on this site.
+Of all those, our favorite treadmill desks by far are the SteadyType-equipped treadmill desks from iMovR, which offer the best ergonomics and stability for a treadmill desk user, maximizing their typic proficiency while avoiding ergonomically injurious postures.
 All the desk reviews on this site cover the basics a treadmill desk user will want to focus on, such as:

-- Whether the maximum height is sufficient to overcome the 5"-6" treadmill boost under your feet (depending on the walking base model)
+- Whether the maximum height of the desk is sufficient to overcome the 5″-7.25″ treadmill height under your feet (depending on the walking base model)

 - Clearance for treadmill base, and suitability for multi-user and sit-stand-walk configurations